Kid 'n Play: Acting careers

 In addition to their music, Kid 'N Play have starred together in six feature films, all based on hip hop culture-inspired characters and themes; the duo also appeared on the soundtrack albums to these films.
 Five of the Kid 'n Play films are entries in the House Party series.
 The first two House Party films (1990's House Party and 1991's House Party 2) also featured the then-relatively unknown Martin Lawrence and Tisha Campbell, later stars of the former's hit TV sitcom, Martin.
-In the early 1990s, House Party 3 (1994) featured hip-hop/R&B girl group TLC as the music group 'Sex as a Weapon'.
-Kid 'n Play were absent from the later fourth film in the series, House Party 4 (2001), which has no connection to any of the prior films.
-Likewise, they appeared in a subsequent unrelated film, House Party 5 (2013), in which the duo made a cameo appearance to show just how successful their characters have become since the events of House Party 3.
+In the early 1990s, House Party 3 (1994) featured hip-hop/R&B girl group TLC as the music group Sex as a Weapon.
+Kid 'n Play were absent from the later fourth film in the series, House Party 4: Down to the Last Minute (2001), which has no connection to any of the prior films.
+Likewise, they appeared in a subsequent unrelated film, House Party: Tonight's the Night (2013), in which the duo made a cameo appearance to show just how successful their characters have become since the events of House Party 3.
+Since the events of the third film, the two have gone on to become music superstars and CEOs of their own record label, Kick Power Records, a venture they began in House Party 3.
 They later made a silent cameo in the sixth installment, simply titled House Party (2023), which serves as a legacy sequel and reboot of the series.
 Unlike the older films, the 2023 film portrays their fictional personas as members of a cult, strongly implying that they "sold" their souls for wealth and fame.
 The first film was originally meant for DJ Jazzy Jeff & the Fresh Prince.
 Years later, in an interview with Halftimeonline.net, DJ Jazzy Jeff revealed: